Holy Hills Batman

 1 Helpful / 0 Not

 Pros: Fun, challenging shots.
 Good landscape and great use of elevation changes.
-A few really sharp doglegs both right and left.
+Balanced shots between straight, right, and left.
 Course is basically clean and fairways are free of debris.
 Tee signs include distance, par, map and distance to certain landmarks on the fairway (turn, stream, road, etc.).
 Navigation is intuitive.
 Small orange-painted concrete squares mark a fault line on the natural tees.
 It's short, technical, and challenging on the front 9 and the designers really upped the ante for the back 9 getting some big distance.
 All holes are in the woods.
-There's a big tee sign at the front of the course.
+Signature holes are 12-14 but every hole is distinct and memorable.
+There's a big sign/map at the front of the course.
 The locals have a weekly league going and schedule regular workdays to keep the course in good condition.
+Tournaments raise money to keep up and add to the course.
 The designer really keeps the course in excellent condition.
 The course is hardly ever crowded.
 Easy to drive to, right off exit 64 on the Wilbur Cross Turnpike (CT-15).

 Cons: Natural tees have roots, rocks or other issues for your footing.
-The designers have started putting in some tee boxes, and they are not to my liking.
+The designers have started puting in some tee boxes, and they are not to my liking.
 I find them to be a touch too narrow and the gravel doesn't afford good footing.
+Also, they tend to get less level after a while due to regular use (or maybe abuse).
 Bathrooms in the parking area seem to always be locked.
-The mosquitoes here are really annoying; bug spray is a really good idea.
+The mosquitoes here are really annoying; bug spray is a really good idea in the summer.
 Quite a bit of rough foliage and precariously positioned fallen trees too.
 Leaves on the ground in the fall make finding discs tough and it can be tough to find your lie on an errant shot too.
 A few fairways are really hard to find a line on.
 The longer holes could stand to be thinned out (especially 14) and a practice basket at the head of the course would be a great touch.
-It would also be nice to have a few holes that are a little more open too.
+It would also be nice to have a few holes that are a little more open too, but the park's property is entirely wooded so that won't happen.

-Other Thoughts: This is now the only 18 hole course in New Haven County.
+Other Thoughts: This is the first and only 18 hole course in New Haven County.
 There's a lot to love here, though finding your lies can get frustrating.
 The new tee boxes are a bit of a disappointment, but I am happy to have this as a home course.

 1 of 1 people found this review helpful.